near/pagoda-console/frontend/README.md

 However, before you start the project, you'll need to configure your environment variables:

-### Local Environment Variables
+### Configure Environment Variables

-Environment variables are loaded automatically from `.env` and `.env.local` file at the root of the project.
+Environment variables are loaded automatically from `.env` and `.env.local` at the root of the project.
 Use `.env.local` to override any values in `.env`.
 Please copy the `.env.local.example` file as a starting point for your own `.env.local` file and ask the team for any secrets if there are any.

-To make the environment variable available in the browser at runtime, it must be prefixed with `NEXT_PUBLIC_`: [Next.js Environment Variables docs](https://nextjs.org/docs/basic-features/environment-variables)

-All environment variables are read into a config object in [utils/config.ts](utils/config.ts).
-This allows casting the values to their desired types in a central location and early process termination if any values were not defined.

 Now that your environment variables are set up, continue with one of the quickstart options below: